 Below, I have set out in a list some examples of winged cats, so called, and below that table I have listed the possible explanations for domestic cats with these appendages.
 Common sense should dictate the answer and, believe me, it has nothing to do with wings 😎😊.
 When did anyone see a cat fly!

-On the basis that all animal life including human life (and to me we are just the top animal predator) throws up differences and so called defects, all the time, then we should think that winged cats are normal.
+On the basis that all animal life including human life (and to me we are just the top animal predator) throws up differences and so-called defects, all the time, then we should think that winged cats are normal.
 Many will disagree with me but it is true.
 And being true we should not have a media scrummage over a poor cat that has a couple of appendage like objects attached to his or her body.
-Lets leave them alone and simply love them.
+Let’s leave them alone and simply love them.

 I am referring to a domestic cat living in Qingyan province, China.
 This might not be the location as Google maps can’t find it (I think it is Xianyang city, Shaanxi province – see table).
 But the truth is that there is a long history of winged cats and a longer history of people being fascinated by such things and exploiting people or animals that have odd appearances.
 And we should not do this.
-There are two more points to make about winged cats (a) how often have there been “sightings” and (b) what actually is it?
+There are two more points to make about winged cats (a) how often have there been “sightings” and (b) what actually are the wings?